splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

 ## Health Check

-This extension enables an HTTP url that can be probed to check the status of the OpenTelemetry Collector.
+This extension enables a HTTP URL that can be probed to check the status of the OpenTelemetry Collector.
 This extension can be used as a liveness and/or readiness probe on Kubernetes.
-To learn more about the curl command, check out the [curl man page](https://curl.se/docs/manpage.html).
+To learn more about the `curl` command, check out the [curl man page](https://curl.se/docs/manpage.html).

 {{< tabs >}}
 {{% tab name="Command" %}}